TNRIS/flood/README.md

 1. `npm run dist` will produce a production build in the `/dist/` folder

+Prod Note: if you receive a permission error (`./node_modules/webpack/bin/webpack.js: Permission denied`) when running the production dist command, run `npm rebuild` and try again

 ## Favicons, Icons, & Images

 https://realfavicongenerator.net/
 1. Favicon.ico is converted to PNG format and then uploaded to the realfavicongenerator.
 Should be a minimum pixel size of 144x144.
 This generator will offer numerous options for specific shortcut icons and favicons for a multitude of devices.
-1. Go through the settings and tweak the various ones as necessary.
+2. Go through the settings and tweak the various ones as necessary.
-1. Be sure to declare the 'path' in the last settings option ("Favicon Generator Options") to be `/icons`.
+3. Be sure to declare the 'path' in the last settings option ("Favicon Generator Options") to be `/icons`.
 Then click to Generate
-1. After generation is complete, download the Favicon Package and use it to replace the images within `/src/images/icons`.
+4. After generation is complete, download the Favicon Package and use it to replace the images within `/src/images/icons`.
 Then copy the HTML code and use it to replace the pre-existing image code within `/src/index.swig`